Cristianetaniguti/Reads2Map/README.md

 By default, the workflows are configurated for High-Performance Computing (HPC) services and we provide some configurations files examples in `.configurations` directory.

-If you don't have a HPC available, you may want to check cloud services.
-Thare are several services available, we would suggest to start your search by the [terra.bio](https://terra.bio/resources/analysis-tools/) platform.
-To adapt the workflows to cloud services it is required to change the `runtime` session of the workflow tasks according with the cloud format.
+If you don't have an HPC available, you may want to check cloud services.
+There are several services available, we would suggest starting your search by the [terra.bio](https://terra.bio/resources/analysis-tools/) platform.
+To adapt the workflows to cloud services it is required to change the `runtime` session of the workflow tasks according to the cloud format.

 ## Visualize Reads2Map workflows output in Reads2MapApp

 You can search for all procedure intermediary files in the `cromwell-executions` directory generated by the workflow.
 The `log` file will specify the workflow id and path for each executed task.
 The final output is a compressed file called `EmpiricalReads_results.tar.gz` or `SimulatedReads_results.tar.gz`.
-These files contains tables for an overview of the entire procedure.
-They are inputs for the Reads2MapApp, an shiny app that provides a graphical view of the results (as presented below).
+These files contain tables for an overview of the entire procedure.
+They are inputs for the Reads2MapApp, a shiny app that provides a graphical view of the results (as presented below).
 Check the [Reads2MapApp repository](https://github.com/Cristianetaniguti/Reads2MapApp) for further information.

 <img width="637" alt="entry" src="https://user-images.githubusercontent.com/7572527/134988930-65e14700-cd13-4b5a-aea8-d27a10402988.PNG">